 In 2010, Florida introduced new laws and regulations to eliminate illicit pain clinics.
 The crackdown was effective in reducing the number of pill mills in the state; however, thousands of individuals who had become hooked on opioids were suddenly without a supplier.
 Heroin was a cheap alternative to the opioids they craved, and many turned to the drug when they could no longer get prescription painkillers.

-Heroin-related deaths spiked dramatically in Miami-Dade County after the crackdown on pill mills.
-From 2011 to 2013, heroin-related deaths in Miami-Dade County increased 167 percent – from 15 deaths in 2011 to 40 deaths in 2013.
+Heroin-related deaths spiked dramatically in Miami-Dade County after the 2011 crackdown on pill mills.
+From 2011 to 2015, heroin-related deaths in Miami-Dade, Palm Beach and Broward counties rose by 868 percent — rising from 28 deaths in 2011 to 271 deaths in 2015.

 Of those admissions: